Missing Customization Features

 Supporting Dynamic Calendar / Clock Icons

 This is not a customization feature, but we want to mention it here nevertheless.
-We don't have anything against supporting it, but it's a very low priority because this is a redundant feature.
-Niagara's home widget already shows the date (along with the day of week and month) and time.
+We don't have anything against supporting it, but it's a low priority because this is a redundant feature.
+Niagara's home widget already shows the date (along with the day of the week and month) and time.

 Other launchers offer customizable gestures, but we do not for the following reasons.
-We don't support any two-finger gestures because we want to let you access everything with one hand.
-Moreover, we also don't support double-tap gestures on apps because to detect a double-tap, we also have to delay app launches (because we have to wait after a tap to check if the user taps again) which is not worth it, in our opinion.
+We don't support two-finger gestures because we want to let you access everything with one hand.
+Moreover, we also don't support double-tap gestures on apps because to detect a double-tap, we also have to delay app launches (because we have to wait after a tap to check if the user taps again) which is not worth it in our opinion.
 Instead, we recommend you add the apps you open the most to your favorites and utilize Niagara's pop-ups for other often-used apps.